-• We are also investing in our research operations to support continued growth of our information and analytics offerings.
-We recently established our research operations headquarters in Richmond, Virginia, which is expected to be a technology innovation hub, powering the software development necessary to support the content within our information, analytics and marketing services.
-In connection with the opening of the Richmond research headquarters, we plan to expand the research team to continue our investment in research operations to meet the growing content needs of our clients.
-In addition, we expect continued investment in our International research operations in Madrid, Spain and the U.K;
+• We continue to invest in our research operations to support continued growth of our information and analytics offerings.
+We established our research operations headquarters in Richmond, Virginia, in December 2016, which is developing into a technology innovation hub, powering the software development necessary to support the content within our information, analytics and marketing services.
+In connection with the opening of the Richmond research headquarters, we have expanded our research team to continue to meet the growing content needs of our clients.
+In addition, we expect to continue to invest in our International research operations in Madrid, Spain and the U.K.